Blue Beetle (Jaime Reyes): Fictional character biography

 Jaime lives in El Paso, Texas, and is the son of Alberto Reyes and Bianca Reyes and the brother of Milagro Reyes.
 Jaime has an acute sense of responsibility for his immediate family and friends Paco and Brenda Del Vecchio, though he complains about having to sort out their problems.
 He derives strength and courage from his family's support, wanting what is best for them.

+The mystical scarab that had given Dan Garrett his powers had been thought destroyed.
+When it was found intact, it was given to Ted Kord, who was never able to use it.
+After an attack by Brother Eye, the scarab appeared energized and Ted brought it to the wizard Shazam, who took it and sent Ted away.
+Shortly after, in the Day of Vengeance storyline, Shazam is killed and the scarab is blasted across Earth.

-During the Day of Vengeance storyline, the wizard Shazam is killed by the Spectre.
-The mystical scarab in Shazam's possession, which formerly belonged to Dan Garrett, is blasted across the Earth and lands in El Paso, where it bonds to Jaime.
-Booster Gold recruits Jaime to help Batman attack Brother Eye, since the Scarab has the ability to detect it.
-Once Brother Eye is destroyed, Jaime is teleported away by the scarab, which seeks to escape the Green Lanterns on board.
+The scarab arrives in El Paso, Texas, where it is found by Jaime.
+Not long after, Booster Gold appears at Jaime's house to retrieve the scarab, but it has fused itself to Jaime's spine.
+Booster recruits Jaime for Batman's assault on Brother Eye.
+Once Brother Eye is sent plummeting towards Earth, Jaime is teleported away by the scarab.